-Aid workers fight clock to rescue more African cyclone victims, death toll jumps
+Death toll jumps as aid workers fight clock to rescue more African cyclone victims

 The death toll in that country was now 242, Land and Environment Minister Celso Correia said, adding that the number of dead was rising as rescue workers found bodies that had been hidden by now-receding floodwaters.

-Correia told a news conference earlier on Wednesday that around 15,000 people, many of them very ill, still need to be rescued.
+Correia told a news conference earlier that around 15,000 people, many of them very ill, still need to be rescued.
 “Our biggest fight is against the clock,” he said, adding that 3,000 people had been rescued so far.

 In neighboring Zimbabwe, the death toll from Cyclone Idai jumped to 139.
 The United Nations World Food Programme (WFP), which is coordinating food drops, said 200,000 Zimbabweans would need urgent food aid for three months.
 In Malawi 56 people were confirmed dead.